markmccoid/codingdocs/docs/Docusaurus/docusaurusSetup.md

 The markdown files that represent your documentation are located in the **docs** directory, which is at the same level as the **website** directory.

 You can also create an **assets** or other named directory to place images an other information your markdown documents may need.
 However, you cannot try to organize your markdown documents using directories.
 Looks like docusaurus doesn't want the markdown files in directories.

+It is a good idea to come up with a standard for naming your docs also.
+I like hyphens between words.

 ### siteConfig.js